usnistgov/800-63-3/sp800-63b/sec3_definitions.md

 See *Digital Authentication*.

 #### Entropy
 A measure of the amount of uncertainty that an attacker faces to determine the value of a secret.
 Entropy is usually stated in bits.
+A value having *n* bits of entropy has the same degree of uncertainty as a uniformly-distributed *n*-bit random value.

 #### Equal Error Rate (EER)
 The value where the false match rate (FMR) and false non-match rate (FNMR) of a sensor are equal.
 EER is a figure of merit for the sensor; the lower the EER is, the more certain the sensor's decision is likely to be.